Request a call

 Single-page apps basically consist of a single HTML page that is stored on a server and is updated when you scroll or click links.
 In other words, when you click on buttons, you do not move to a new page, but the elements are added to the already loaded one.
 Gmail is an example of these one-page programs—when you switch between message lists, the address of the page remains the same.
 This characterizes an SPA.

-The main language for creating SPAs is JavaScript.
-The jQuery library may be used to create a tiny single page application; however, it’s not the best choice for complicated applications.
+The main language to develop web apps in the SPA format is JavaScript.
+The jQuery library may be used to create a tiny single-page application; however, it’s not the best choice for complicated applications.
 Vue, React, and Angular frameworks are most often used.

 SPA advantages include: